 Drug Crimes: We have handled cases involving various types of drug charges, from simple marijuana possession to more serious drug crimes such as drug manufacturing and distribution.

 Theft: We defend clients charged with burglary, robbery, retail theft, and other types of property crimes.

-Violent Crimes: Including assault (domestic or otherwise), weapons charges, manslaughter, vehicular homicide, murder, and any other type of violent crime.
+Violent Crimes: Including assault (domestic violence or otherwise), weapons charges, manslaughter, vehicular homicide, murder, and any other type of violent crime.